What is a CCRC?

 What is the wait time for a home?

 Wait times vary depending on the floor plan you desire.
 Historically, wait times for smaller homes are shorter than for larger homes.
-The wait can be as little as six months and as long as 10+ years.
-It is important to plan ahead.
+What we are experiencing right now is a 2-4 year wait for homes with one bedroom (under 700 sq. ft.) and a 10+ year waits for anything larger.
+It is very important to plan ahead.

 Can I move directly into Assisted Living?